Luidog/fms-api-client/README.md

 #### Transform Utility

 The transform utility converts Data API response data by converting `table::field` properties into objects.
-This method will traverse the response data converting `{ table::field : value}` properties to `{ table:{ field : value } }`.
+This utility will traverse the response data converting `{ table::field : value}` properties to `{ table:{ field : value } }`.
 This utility will also convert `portalData` into arrays of objects.

 The transform utility accepts three option properties.
 The three option properties are all booleans and true by default.
 The properties are `convert`,`fieldData`,`portalData`.
 The `convert` property toggles the transformation of `table::field` properties.
 The `fieldData` property toggles merging of fieldData to the result.
 The `portalData` property toggles merging portalData to the result.
 Setting any property to false  will turn that transformation off.